isawangyx/tp/docs/UserGuide.md

 **Tips:**
 - Keyword matching is **case-insensitive** but only matches **whole words**.
-- A keyword must match a full word in the customer’s name (e.g., `alex` matches "Alex Tan" but not "Alexander").
+- A keyword must match a full word in the patron’s name (e.g., `alex` matches "Alex Tan" but not "Alexander").
 - You can enter multiple keywords separated by spaces to match more people.

 </box>